vitodeploy/docs/introduction/upgrade.md

 ## From 0.x to 1.x

+SSH to your Vito instance with user `vito` and continue the steps:

 ### PHP Upgrade

 Run the following command to install PHP `8.2` on your Vito instance: